Want to learn how to grow your network?

 Family support

-A family support officer works at a school, but their job is to help parents – whether by getting them more involved with their child’s education, helping develop strategies to improve the child’s behaviour, or being their advocate in any argument with the school.
-They also work with parents whose child is on the autism spectrum, or has a learning disability or a physical disability, to help plan extra support.
+A family support officer works at a school, but their job is to help parents and carers – whether by getting them more involved with their child’s education, developing strategies to improve their child’s behaviour or being their advocate in any disagreement with the school.
+They also work with guardians of neurodivergent and disabled children to plan extra support.

 Qualifications and skills

-Most schools ask for a relevant qualification in a subject like childcare or social care, though a degree isn’t usually necessary.
-They may also ask for GCSE English and maths.
+Most schools ask for a relevant qualification in a subject like childcare or social care, but a degree isn’t usually necessary.
+They’ll often also ask for GCSE English and Maths.

 Salary